ttb06/SoulKnight/README.md

 ### About Game
 This Game is built with ECS system which I learned from [`here`](https://www.youtube.com/@CarlBirch).
 We can add Component to Entity (each Entity is a vector of Component), and use a Manager to manage all Entities.
 Here are some type of Entity:

--Player:
+- Player:
---Can move by click right mouse (using BFS) or by WASD or arrow --Has armor and health, armor can restore after a short time
+* Can move by click right mouse (using BFS) or by WASD or arrow
+* Has armor and health, armor can restore after a short time

 -Weapon:
---Make Damage to Enermies
+* Make Damage to Enermies

 -Enermy:
---Can shoot projectiles
+* Can shoot projectiles

 -Projectiles
---Make Damage to which it hit
+* Make Damage to which it hit

 -Tile
---Of map, which can be animated ( so nice :> )
+* Of map, which can be animated ( so nice :> )

 #### Knowledge used
--OOP (for Component)
+- OOP (for Component)
--BFS (to move by right-click mouse)
+- BFS (to move by right-click mouse)
--Using .h and .cpp logically
+- Using .h and .cpp logically

 ##### Self-Assessment
 9 - 9.5